strahe/aiologin/README.rst

 Last Steps, Creating and Starting Your Event Loop
 -----
-Once evething is set up, we create our async server via a async method that will create and run our server for as long as we need. the code for that looks as follows:
+Once everything is set up, we create our async server via a async method that will create and run our server for as long as we need. the code for that looks as follows:

 .. code:: Python

-    async def init(loop):
+    async def init(loop,app):
         srv = await loop.create_server(
             app.make_handler(), '0.0.0.0', 8080)
         return srv

     loop = asyncio.get_event_loop()
-    loop.run_until_complete(init(loop))
+    loop.run_until_complete(init(loop,app))
     try:
         loop.run_forever()
     except KeyboardInterrupt: